ntxsystems/Orbit-Q/Tutorials/MCU-Cards/STM32F405/MCU-Datasheet/text.md

+# Orbit-Q
-# Orbit-Q STM32F405 Development Platform - Pinout & Reference Guide
+# STM32F405 Development Platform - Pinout, Reference Guide and Specification

 This document provides the complete hardware pinout, peripheral mappings, and configuration guidelines for the **Orbit-Q** development board featuring the **STM32F405RGT6** M.2 module.